croessner/nauthilus-ui/README.md

    npm install
    ```

+> Note: The frontend now uses Vite for development/build instead of Create React App.

 3. The UI now uses the Nauthilus logo from the `/img` directory.
 If you want to use custom logo files, you can:
    - Create or copy a favicon.ico file to `public/favicon.ico`
    - Add logo192.png (192x192 pixels) to `public/logo192.png`